Research into CLI

 • 58% of teachers reported using Creative Teaching strategies at least once a week or more.

-To read the full report on CLI implementation in 2018-19, and to find additional publications about the Creative Learning Initiative, please visit this archive of AISD research.
+To read reports and additional publications about CLI implementation, please visit this archive of AISD research.